decentraland/unity-exercise-effects/README.md

 1. Hovering over unit could render an outline-style shader.
 2. The shader could change colour depending on the unit health.

+## Additional information
+- It is possible to include Unity built-in packages and packages of the Unity Registry, but it is not possible to use 3rd party packages or assets coming from the Asset Store or other sources, except for animations (e.g.
+DOTween), and already included in manifest.json

+- You can modify any code in the project if you see any places which can be improved in example: optimizations or architecture.

+- During the review we will look at the code quality and implementation, as well as Unity integration and performance.
+It's early prototype, but it's good to follow good practices

 Good luck ✨